11 Nov Ballet…more than a dance

 - Learning control

 You see if you look beyond the physical and apply these things to everyday life, you are getting far more than a good workout.
 You are preparing your pretty little ballerina for life.

-But saying all of this, I believe that this passion for the discipline, the dance, the dancer is not possible without a teacher that is absolutely dedicated.
-I appreciated that when I sat watching those little 2-3 year olds, their attention span the length of a ballet shoe, yet they were participating, trying to point and playing along the whole 45 min.
+But saying all of this, I believe that this passion for the discipline, the dance, and the dancer is not possible without a teacher that is absolutely dedicated.
+I appreciated that when I sat watching those little 2-3-year-olds, their attention span the length of a ballet shoe, yet they were participating, trying to point and playing along the whole 45 min.